-Android phone architecture is based on ARM and ARM64.
-It is quite hard to figure out correct architecture for the APK that you want to download on your phone or the firmware you have to flash.
-Now every APK file comes with branded architecture version and each APK file can only be used for that architecture either ARM or ARM 64.
+Android phone architecture is based on ARM and ARM64 models.
+It is quite hard to figure out the correct architecture for APK that you want to download on your phone or the firmware you have to flash.
+Now every APK file comes with branded architecture version and each APK file can only be used for that architecture and its dependents.
 Basically, these are keywords which represent the internal processor and the operating system running on it.
-ARM is for the devices running on 32 bit ARM processor and operating system.
-Whereas, ARM64 is for the devices running on 64 bit operating system.
+The ARM is for the devices running on 32 bit ARM processor and operating system.
+Whereas, ARM64 is for the devices running on a 64-bit operating system.

-As we are discovering new worlds in technology world, we are progressing towards better and more efficient machines.
+As we are discovering new worlds in the technology world.
+We are progressing towards better and more efficient machines.
 Each new machine and its operating system is efficient and fast as compared to the previous one.
-The processor are more time and space efficient.
+The processor is more time and space efficient.

 Identify Correct Architecture for APK arm or arm64:

 When you go to some site to download apps in APK files.
-You must have came across the warning that this APK is for a specific operating system architecture like ARM or ARM 64.
-But when you download from Google play Store, it automatically identifies correct architecture of your Android phone and then download the app on your phone with respect to that Architecture and operating system.
+You must have come across the warning that this APK is for a specific operating system architecture like ARM or ARM 64.
+When you download from Google Play Store, it automatically identifies correct architecture for your Android phone and then downloads the app on your phone with respect to that Architecture and operating system.

 Note 4, Note 3 Galaxy S2/S3